tommiii/harver-assignment/README.md

 ### `yarn install`

 Install all the dependencies for both client and server.
+With Yarn Classic, this will:
+- Install dependencies for all workspaces
+- Generate a `yarn.lock` file for dependency resolution
+- Create necessary workspace symlinks

 ### `yarn dev`